OGGM/oggm/docs/download-projections.rst

 Data usage requirements
 -----------------------

-When using the aggregated or the raw per-glacier data, please cite the dataset via:
+If you use these data (either aggregated csv or the per-glacier netcdf files), please cite the dataset as following:

-- TODO: zenodo-link ...
+*Lilian Schuster, Patrick Schmitt, Anouk Vlug, & Fabien Maussion.
+(2023).
+OGGM/oggm-standard-projections-csv-files: v1.0 (v1.0).
+Zenodo. https://doi.org/10.5281/zenodo.8286065*

-In addition, refer to `OGGM <https://doi.org/10.5194/gmd-12-909-2019>`_ and the CMIP option that you are using
+In addition, please cite OGGM (Maussion et al., 2019) and the specific OGGM version as specified in the OGGM documentation: :ref:`citing-oggm`.

-(references in this `README <https://github.com/OGGM/oggm-standard-projections-csv-files/blob/main/README.md>`_).
+We also recommend to refer to the CMIP option that you are using (references are listed in the data repository).